 Olav II Haraldsson, later known as St. Olav, was King of Norway from 1015 to 1028.
-After he fell in the battle of Stiklestad in 1030 he was declared a martyr and a saint, which led to the propagation of his myth.
-For centuries after his death, pilgrims made their way through Scandinavia, along routes leading to Nidaros Cathedral, in Trondheim, where Saint Olav lies buried.
+After he fell in the battle of Stiklestad in 1030, he was declared a martyr and a saint, which propagated his myth.
+For centuries after his death, pilgrims made their way through Scandinavia, along routes leading to Nidaros Cathedral in Trondheim, where Saint Olav lies buried.

 The oldest surviving painting of Saint Olav, dating from around 1160, is on a column in the Nativity Church in Bethlehem.
 The number of Olav churches and chapels reminds us that the Saint Olav tradition once flourished all over northern Europe.
 Prior to the Reformation (before 1540, approximately), we know that at least 340 Olav churches and Olav chapels existed, of which 288 were located outside Norway.